PerfLab-EXaCT/minivite-x/README.md

 * Version 3 (v3): Begin with v2, but CLMap is created with the initial size set to the degree of the vertex, to avoid resizing.

-* Version 4 (v4): CLMap is created once, and resized for each vertex.
+* Version 4 (v4): Begin with v3, but CLMap is created once, and resized for each vertex.
 Not shown.